hoseungme/about.hoseung.me/src/pages/Experience/contents/viva-republica/en.md

 <div style="height: 60px"></div>

-## Toss Uss Card 3D Resource Size Reduced by 92%
+## Reducing Toss Uss Card 3D Resource Size By 92%

 - On the Toss Uss Card issuance screen, we use `three.js` to render the card in 3D, providing users with the experience of actually choosing a card by viewing it.
   - Despite the cards having the characteristic of being simple planes, the size of the 3D model was unnecessarily big.